Omikhleia/silex.sile/README.md

 ## Affected modules

 If you use packages or classes from the following modules, some features of **silex** will be loaded globally.
-Your documents using them may therefore be impacted from that point on.
+Your documents using them may therefore be impacted from that point.

 - The packages from [smartquotes.sile](https://github.com/Omikhleia/smartquotes.sile) enable **silex.lang**.